diningphil/HomeAutomation/README.md

 ### Instructions:

-1. type `cd client && cd app && npm install && tsc && cd .. && npm install`
+1. From inside the main folder type `cd client && npm install && tsc && cd .. && npm install`

 2. run `node raspiServer.js` in your device (default port is 3001)